How UCDs are passed on in the family

 Symptoms such as migraines, vomiting, and exhaustion may be signs of high levels of ammonia in your blood.
 Over time, high ammonia levels can lead to brain damage.

 Use this interactive OTC Symptom Assessor to review other UCD symptoms and see if they apply to you.
 If you have symptoms, talk with a specialist and share your completed symptom survey with him or her.

 Talk to your family about OTC deficiency

 If your child has been diagnosed with OTC deficiency, or if you learned that you are an OTC carrier, other people in your family might also be affected.
 It’s important to let your family members know and to give them as much information as you can about OTC and UCDs.

 Starting this conversation with family members might not be easy or comfortable, but talking openly with your family about your experiences and answering their questions can give them a better understanding of the risk.
 You can explain what being an OTC carrier can mean to their health and suggest that they may want to get a genetic test as well.

 If you don’t feel comfortable talking to them in person, you can take other approaches.
 Getting on the phone or writing a letter or email are also good options.
-You can compose your thoughts and all of the important information and then follow up with a personal conversation later on.
+You can compose your thoughts and include any important information.
+Then, you can follow up with an in-person conversation.